fxllenz/Astral/README.md

 # Astral
-Official Source Code For The Discord Bot Xenos.
+Official Source Code For The Discord Bot Astral.

 # About Astral